praxis-live/support/docs/installation.md

 ## Linux

-_PraxisLIVE_ is available as a Linux AppImage.
-Simply download the file, make it executable, and run it.
-See the [AppImage website](https://appimage.org/) website for more details and optional system integration utilities.
+_PraxisLIVE_ is available as a Linux DEB package.

 In the unlikely event you don't have GStreamer 1.x installed and require video playback and capture, install it from your distribution's repositories.